kfalencik/employee-manager-test/README.md

 5. Demographics statistics is a bit messy and hard to read.
 Would definitely like to refactor that

 ### Outro
-I have deployed this application on netlify and it can be accessed here - https://staff-circle-fe-task.netlify.app If you have any questions please don't hesistate to email me at - kfalenick@gmail.com
+If you have any questions please don't hesistate to email me at - kfalenick@gmail.com

 Thank you!